The Truth About Cats & Dogs

 The Truth About Cats & Dogs is a 1996 American romantic comedy film directed by Michael Lehmann and written by Audrey Wells.
 It stars Janeane Garofalo, Uma Thurman, Ben Chaplin and Jamie Foxx.
-The story is a modern reinterpretation of the 1897 Cyrano de Bergerac story and follows Abby, a veterinarian and radio talk show host who asks her model friend Noelle to impersonate her when a handsome guy shows interest in her.
+The story is a modern reinterpretation of the 1897 Cyrano de Bergerac story and follows Abby, a veterinarian and radio talk show host who asks her model friend Noelle to impersonate her when a handsome man shows interest in her.
 The original music score was composed by Howard Shore.
 Upon its release, the film garnered positive reviews and was met with considerable box office success.